OlympusDAO/olympus-docs/docs/contracts/02_docs/src/policies/deposits/DepositManager.sol/contract.DepositManager.md

 Claims the yield from the underlying asset
 This does not burn receipt tokens, but should reduce the amount of shares the caller has in the vault.

+*Notes:

-*This function is only callable by addresses with the deposit operator role The actions of the calling deposit operator are restricted to its own namespace, preventing the operator from accessing funds of other operators.
+- This function is only callable by addresses with the deposit operator role
+- The actions of the calling deposit operator are restricted to its own namespace, preventing the operator from accessing funds of other operators.
+- Given a low enough amount, the actual amount withdrawn may be 0.
+This function will not revert in such a case.
 This function reverts if:
 - The contract is not enabled
 - The caller does not have the deposit operator role
 - The asset is not configured in BaseAssetManager
-- Zero shares would be withdrawn from the vault
 - The operator becomes insolvent after the withdrawal (assets + borrowed < liabilities)*

 ```solidity